Tryouts for the 2016-2017 Sailing team will be held on September 3rd and 4th.

-We sail double-handed in 420 and Flying Junior fleets, and also individually in Lasers.
-We have an active keelboat team that competes internationally, a bunch of skiff-sailing racers, and a rockin' Recreational Sailing Club for more casual sailing.
+We sail double-handed in Club 420 sailboats, and also individually in Lasers.
+We have an active keelboat team that competes internationally, a bunch of skiff-sailing racers, and a rockin' Recreational Sailing Club.

-Our home court is at the Kingston Yacht Club.
-We sail on the windy waters of Kingston Harbour.
+Our home court is the Kingston Yacht Club.
+We sail in windy Kingston Harbour.
 KYC is so close to Queen’s main campus you can walk to practice.

-We have a full-time coach, and we have awesome support from our Yacht Club.
-We are constantly improving, and Queen's is leading the way as a model for collegiate sailing in Canada.
+We have a full-time coach, and we have awesome support from our Yacht Club and Alumni.
+Queen's is leading the way as a model for collegiate sailing in Canada.

 We race as part of the Inter-Collegiate Sailing Association (ICSA) in the Middle Atlantic district (MAISA) against major sailing schools like Georgetown and the US Naval Academy.

 We also race against Canadian Universities as part of CICSA.